Alan Simpson: Ms. Anna Sales. This is Alan K. Simpson, in the wilds of Wyoming. Former US Senator.

 Ann: There are lots of ways to justify it.

 Al: one of who'd had much more harassment than Anita Hill.
 And that's when I lost my marbles.
 I thought, what is this?
 I mean, for god's sake, what did he do?
 Well, nothing.
 Did he touch you?
-No. What is it?
-Well, we watched porn movies together.
-And he wanted to talk about Long Dong Silver and pubic hair and coke cans.
+No. He wanted to talk about Long Dong Silver and pubic hair and coke cans.
 Is that it?
 Yes, it is.
 I wanted you to be aware of his behavior.
 And so I was a monster.
 I was just pissed to the core.

 Al Simpson got called out, and not just by his wife.
 Editorials across the country blasted him for attacking Anita Hill with rumor and innuendo, for saying things like this during the hearing: